GryphonRacingFSAE/Discord-Bot/README.md

 ### Deployment - Dallas

-This bot is run on the Embedded subsection's shop computer, it's run in a docker container and locally saved files are mounted onto the filesystem so we can use them non-volatility.
+This bot is run on the Embedded subsection's shop computer, it's run in a docker container and locally saved files are mounted onto the filesystem to ensure non-volatility.

 ## Resources